Catholic Church and Its Canons on the Sabbath and Lord’s Day

 A. Introduction

-Sunday as first day of calendar week (Day 1) and Saturday as seventh day of calendar week (Day 7).
+Prior to 1988 it seems most nations of the world recognized Sunday as first day of calendar week (Day 1) and Saturday as seventh day of calendar week (Day 7).
+This document follows that convention.

 Apostles observed both: the Sabbath (Acts 13:13-14, 42-44; 16:13; 17:1-3; 18:4) and the first day of the week AKA Lord’s Day or Christian Sabbath (Acts 20:7; 1 Cor 16:1-2).